Vorlesung: Do. 14:15 bis 15:45

 If you want to take part in the course, please become a member of its MS-Teams-Team.
 You can find the link and the code in the LSF.

 The course will start on Oct.
-25 with the tutorial hour.
+26 with the lecture.

 - Monte Carlo simulation, basic principles